rpmartz/jlox/notes.md

 ### 7.2 Evaluating Expressions

 * We need blobs of code to implement the evaluation logic for each kind of expression we parse.
 We could put them into the syntax tree classes directly in something like an `interpret()` method, **this is GoF's _Intepreter_ design pattern** but this gets messy by jamming different logic into the tree classes

+* _literals_ are something in the user's source code (as opposed to some kind of computed value that don't exist in the user's source code)

+## Chapter 8

+* There is no place in the grammar where both an expression and a statement is allowed.